RISC-KC/basic_rv32s/guidelines/development_log.md

 It covers single-cycle, 5–7 stage pipelines, cache hierarchies, multicore scaling, and more—basically a platform-level hardware stack.
 A lot of it aligns with our roadmap, so it looks like a valuable reference.
 I should dig into it.

-And… five months until discharge, plus two months for the paper and personal statement—so three months left to finish that entire roadmap?
+And... five months until discharge, plus two months for the paper and personal statement—so three months left to finish that entire roadmap?
 I’m honestly very unsure.
 I asked GPT o1 what caliber the BRISC-V work is; it sounds like a lab project or PhD-level effort—i.e., not something you wrap in a few semesters.
 Maybe getting this far is already something.
 Even if the architecture was quick to sketch, a huge amount of credit goes to ChoiCube84 for making it real.